Q: Can anyone be trained in using the QCCN tools?

 A: There is a walk-in clinic available to children and families at Pathstone Mental Health where services are provided.

-Q: When would be the best time to send out a parent survey and how often?
+Q: When would be the best time to send out a family engagement survey and how often?

-A: The parent surveys are completed on an annual basis.
+A: The family engagement surveys are completed on an annual basis.
 The time may vary for some centres open 12 months as oppose to others open 10 months out of the year, but each centre should consider timing with factors such as: